 What if I told you the biggest mistake you're making with AI is treating it like new software?
 It's not another tool to add to your tech stack.
 It's the new printing press.
-And most businesses are about to get flattened because they're treating an earthquake like a speed bump.
+And many businesses risk falling behind if they underestimate the scale of this technological shift and fail to adapt proactively.

 Sound dramatic?
 Good.
 Because we're watching a revolution unfold in real-time, and you can't afford to get this wrong.